Where can I get information about billing and payment and how can I pay the bill?

 Why would a hold be placed on my account?

 There are different reasons why a hold would be placed on your account although the primary reason would be because you have an outstanding balance due.
 Holds on accounts can be due to unpaid tuition, fees, room charges, library fines, meal plans, traffic fines, non-return of athletic equipment, or other reasons.
-If any of those situations apply to you, non-return of athletic equipment, or other reasons.
 If any of those situations apply to you, there will be a hold on your account until the financial obligation or departmental requirement is satisfied.

-Can I go on a payment plan to avoid cancellation?
+Can I go on a payment plan to avoid having late payment fees assessed to my student account and holds placed on my academic record?
 How?

 Yes.
 Payment plans are available for the Fall and Spring Semesters and can be set up online at connect.oldwestbury.edu.
-If you open a payment plan you must pay 50% of the balance due immediately with the remainder due by the midpoint of the semester.
+If you open a two payment plan you must pay 50% of the balance due immediately with the remainder due by the midpoint of the semester.
+If you choose the three payment plan you must pay one-third of the balance due with the remaining balance split in two payments.
 There is a non-refundable fee of $25.00 per semester for the payment plan.
 There are no payment plans for the Winter and Summer Sessions.

 I am expecting a refund of financial aid.
 When will I be issued a refund check?

 Refunds due to financial aid exceeding the tuition and fees charges for the semester are normally processed within two weeks of the aid being disbursed to a student account.
-If you have not received the excess aid, please contact the Bursar’s Office by writing to bursar [at] oldwestbury.edu.
+If you have not received the excess aid, please contact the Bursar’s Office by writing to email@example.com.

 Refunds may be processed directly to your bank account via the secure e-Refund process set-up in the Old Westbury Portal, connect.oldwestbury.edu.
 We encourage you to sign up for this process to receive your refund in a more timely manner.
-For more information regarding the e-Refund process go to: https://www.oldwestbury.edu/bursar/e-refunds.
+Learn about e-Refund process.

 Why does financial aid show up in my account but the Bursar’s Office says it’s not there?